Roisin2/pands_weekly_tasks/README.md

 ## Use of this project.
     In doing these tasks, I was required to cover the course material but also source my own help through the linked websites.
-The class also has a group chat that helped me when I got a bit lost with the technology along the way.
+The class also has a group chat that helped me a little when I got a bit lost with the technology along the way.
 There are links to references and sources beside the code within the py's.
+    Unfortunatly due to my lack of expierence I encounterd a few issues with my committing of changes and out of worry of losing anymore material I will now add any
+    additional comments or information in this space.

-    For Bank.py I needed to change float to an integer and do addition, and printing the answer.
+    For Bank.py, I needed to change float to an integer and do addition, and print the answer.
+After progressing my Knowlege I may have done it a little differently bu using floor.
+But I believe the answer I gave was ok.

     For accounts.py, a user is prompted to enter a 10 digit code and the program will check if exactly 10 digits, if the entry was valid, it will mask 6 numbers with X and append the last 4 and print it out.

-    Weekday.py - I imported datetime module.
-Returning the day of the week as an integer, eg. Monday is 0.
-Loop is used to check what day it is and prints a message
-    according to the day.
+    Weekday.py - I imported datetime module.That gives todays date Returning the day of the week as an integer, eg. Monday is 0.
+A Loop is used to check what day it is and      prints a message according to the day.
+    Another reference I would like to add is https://realpython.com/if-name-main-python/#when-should-you-use-the-name-main-idiom-in-python

     Collatz.py -This was a little tricky, Maths was needed.
     While the number was not 1, %  was used for checking if a number could be divived by 2. (even number).
 If a number wasnt even, multiplication and addition was required.
 The user is asked to enter a positive number, (printing if positive) If user entered a negitive number they were given a promt to please enter a positive integer.
 If it     was an odd number the program would print eg This is The Collatz Sequence